 A designated solicitor with up to 30 years of experience

 What are the most common injuries sustained when having acrylic nails?

-Acrylic is by far the most laser cut material, fumes from laser cut acrylic, as used to make acrylic nails, has a distinctive smell that can cause discomfort to you if you having acrylic nails applied.
-Acrylic fumes, can cause headaches, dizziness, nausea, blurred vision, irritation and itchy eyes.
-The dust created when acrylic nails are filed and shaped is fine enough to enter the respiratory system and can cause asthma, the signs of which are tightness of the chest, shortness of breath and wheezing.
+Fumes from laser cut acrylic, as is used to make acrylic nails, has a distinctive, strong smell that can cause discomfort to you if you having acrylic nails applied.
+Acrylic fumes can cause headaches, dizziness, nausea, blurred vision, irritation and itchy eyes.
+The dust created when acrylic nails are filed and shaped is fine enough to easily enter the respiratory system, and when there it can cause asthma, the warning signs of which are tightness of the chest, shortness of breath and wheezing.

-The chemicals and glues used by nail salons to ensure the nails stay in place and to coat the acrylic nails, such as resins and formaldehyde are extremely toxic, and notoriously bad for your health.
+The chemicals and glues used by nail salons to ensure that the nail extensions stay in place, and to coat the acrylic nails, such as resins and formaldehyde, are extremely toxic, and notoriously bad for your health.